dhoman/SwSh-Auto-Den-Hoster-Airplane-Mode-w-Link-Code/README.md

 &nbsp;

 The program sends the lobby in once the lobby timer reaches 2:00.
 Everyone has to be ready by then in order for the lobby to enter successfully.
-Otherwise, lobby will be lost.
+Otherwise, the lobby will be lost.

 &nbsp;